thousandbrainsproject/everything_is_awesome/scripts/servers/actuators/README.md

 ## OS Flashing

-To begin, you'll need to install Raspberry Pi OS on your Raspberry Pi 5, which will host the RGB camera.
+To begin, you'll need to install Raspberry Pi OS on your Raspberry Pi 5, which will host the ToF sensor and interface with the Build HAT.

 #### The Raspberry Pi Imager